ni/nilrt/README.txt

 The scripts contained within aid in building images and packages for National Instruments NI Linux Real-Time targets.

+** NOTE **
+If you are updating from a previous branch of nilrt, run the "clean" subcommand

+  ./nibb.sh clean

 1. Configure the build system for the machine architecture that you are interested in, for example, running